Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Discussion

 \subsection{Benefits of resonance tracking based measurements}

 The approach described here presents two main advantages.
 Performing a measurement exciting the sample using the resonance frequency only for each excitation amplitude ensures that the spatial distribution of strain remains associated with a single dominant mode (first longitudinal mode in the case of this paper).
-Second, reducing the measurement time to a minimum, allows improving time resolution and reducing the influence of the chosen experimental protocol on the experiment.
+Second, reducing the measurement time to a minimum allows improving time resolution and reducing the influence of cumulative conditioning associated with long acquisition times.

 Probing slightly different modal mixtures at different drive amplitudes when the excitation frequency deviates from resonance, leads to variations in the spatial strain distribution, thus comparing results in different probing conditions.
 Although the modal distortions are typically small around the resonances, their influence may become non-negligible, particularly in materials with slow dynamic effects, where induced heterogeneity would accumulate and affect following probings.
 Besides issues related to modal distortions, resonance tracking ensures that when drive amplitude increases/decreases the sample is constantly probed at increasing/decreasing strain.
 This cannot be guaranteed when the probing frequency $f$ does not always match the resonance.
 Oscillations of the probing frequency around the resonance cause decrease/increase in strain even though the drive amplitude is not varied.
 In materials with slow dynamics that means switching from conditioning to relaxation within the duration of a single experiment.
 For instance, sampling the whole peaks at a given drive amplitude involves huge variations in the strain applied and also periods during which strain increases/decreases (before/after $f=f\res$).
 Avoiding such effects is crucial for reliable/interpretable measurements.